Confused? Here’s what you need to do and who you can contact to find out your local council regulations when it comes to fencing projects!

 Speak with your neighbours

 Most importantly, speak with your neighbours!
-They will be most impacted by your choices and should be consulted early in the process, to avoid any tensions later on.
+They will be most impacted by your choices.
+Consult them early in the process to avoid any tension later on.

 If you need some advice on how to navigate these negotiations, read our guide on how to mitigate neighbourly fencing disputes!

-If you are replacing a dividing fence, you can also find our simple summary of Dividing Fences Acts across Australia, which detail your rights and responsibilities when it comes to the upkeep or replacement of these shared assets.
+If you are replacing a dividing fence, you can also find our simple summary of Dividing Fences Acts across Australia.
+This outlines the rights and responsibilities when it comes to the upkeep or replacement of these shared assets.

 Find your local council regulations